Our future stallion

 Puro Raza Española (PRE) is the culmination of centuries long refinement in breeding for the most noble, athletic horse in the world, also known as the Andalusian.
 All of our horses are imported from Miguel Bohorquez, one of the most esteemed breeders of the PRE horse in the world.
 Each horse is hand selected for their athletic ability and centuries old bloodlines shaped for today's modern day breeder.

-We are looking forward to our first PRE foals from our two junior stallions, Dorado MIBXIII and Honroso MIBXIV in 2017.
+We are pleased with our first PRE foals from our two junior stallions, Dorado MIBXIII and Honroso MIBXIV.

 888 S. Burnt Fork Rd